Table Saw Accidents

 Table saw accidents can be prevented if the saw is designed with proper guards and safety features such as Saw Stop technology.
 But for years, manufacturers have resisted adoption of certain safety features.
 In fact, the Power Tool Institute, a trade group representing manufacturers like Bosch and Black & Decker, claim incorporation of some of the technology would create an unfair market advantage and increase prices (and consequently affect their profit).
 This response is hard to accept if you or a loved one has been the victim of a table saw accident.

-At the Law Offices of John Day, our award-winning attorneys have been helping injury victims receive the compensatory damages and, if appropriate, punitive damages they deserve.
+At The Law Offices of John Day, P.C. our award-winning attorneys have been helping injury victims receive the compensatory damages and, if appropriate, punitive damages they deserve.
 We have recovered well over $100 million for our satisfied clients.
 Why do we emphasis "recovered"?
 Because some lawyer will go to trial against an uncollectible, unrepresented defendant and get a huge verdict.
 And while they can use that huge verdict in their advertising, they did not actually put a penny in their client's pocket.
-At the Law Offices of John Day, it is not a win unless we actually get money for you.
+At The Law Offices of John Day, P.C. it is not a win unless we actually get money for you.

 We handle all table saw accident cases on a contingency basis so we only get paid if we recover money for you.
 If you would like to schedule a free, no-obligation consultation with one of our experienced lawyers, contact us online or call us anytime at 615-742-4880 or toll-free at 866.812.8787.
 We are happy to meet you wherever is convenient for you.More Table Saw Accidents Information